Finch (film): Release

 In May 2018, the film was scheduled to be released in theaters by Universal Pictures on October 2, 2020.
 In June 2020, due to the ongoing COVID-19 pandemic shutting down theaters worldwide, it was delayed to April 16, 2021.
 In January 2021, it was moved to August 13, 2021, and in March, it was moved a week later to August 20.

 In May 2021, it was announced that the film had been retitled from BIOS to Finch and bought by Apple TV+ for a release on November 5, 2021, while Universal Pictures Home Entertainment would also retain home entertainment and linear television rights to the film.
-According to Samba TV, the film was watched in 1.4 million households in its first 30 days of release.
+According to Samba TV, the film was watched in 1.4 million households in its first 30 days of release, including 328,500 over its first two days.